SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Your router has reached the maximum number of connected devices.
 You can test this by disconnecting other devices from your wifi and then trying to connect your trackers again.

 ### Debugging a tracker that is not connecting to WiFi:
 To find out more, press the "I'm having trouble connecting" button and check the serial logs of a plugged in tracker when it boots up.
-This will normally give u a good hint at where the issue is.
-You can also navigate there using settings > serial console.
+This will normally give you a good hint at what the issue is and will help others identify the problem you are having.
+You can also navigate there by going to Settings > Utilities > Serial console.

 **Press the "Reboot" button or switch the tracker off/on to see the following debug messages:**